aguegu/sourcekit.cc/PiTray-lite.md

 Save it, close the file, umount the micro SD card and mount it back to PiTray and try again.

-For CM4 with eMMC, similar to the way to flashing the operating system image, power off PiTray, switch off `eMMC boot`, and connect PiTray to a PC with `usbboot` preloaded, then do the editing as above.
+For CM4 with eMMC, similar to the process to flash the operating system image, power off PiTray, switch off `eMMC boot`, and connect PiTray to a PC with `usbboot` preloaded, then do the editing as above.
 Finally disconnect PiTray from PC then switch on `eMMC boot` and try again.

 For experienced raspberry pi users, this step could be done right after the OS image is written.